the-computer-club/lynx/flake-modules/flake-guard/readme.md

 | self       | this host selected from the peer list                              |
 | autoConfig | will use the data above automatically for the respective interface |
 |            |                                                                    |

-`flake-guard-host` makes an attempt to "discover" which system its ran on.
-This is accomplished by checking `networking.hostName`, and matching the name from `peers.by-name`.

-`networking.wireguard.networks.autoConfig` will not work without it.